-- Pour the maple syrup and molasses into a medium-sized non-stick skillet.
+- To make the Candied Walnuts: Pour the maple syrup and molasses into a medium-sized non-stick skillet.
 Bring to a boil over medium heat.
 Immediately reduce the heat to low.

 - Add the vinegar and salt and simmer 30 seconds.
 Add the walnuts and stir to coat with the syrup.
 Remove from the heat.